navuxneeth/EpicPrompts/README.md

 * OpenAI's ChatGPT (GPT-5 and subsequent high-token models)
 * Other similar advanced consumer-scale multimodal Generative AI tools

+UNLESS: The model name is specifically mentioned in the directory name ("modelName" + "_" + "directoryName")

 ## File Structure

 Here is an overview of the current project structure: